Articles

 How does Trainual compare to Waybook?

 ProProfs Training Maker is an AI-powered Learning Management System (LMS) designed to make compliance and skills training simple and efficient.
-The platform provides access to a massive library of over 1 million ready-to-use questions and hundreds of customizable, expert-taught courses on topics like OSHA and HIPAA compliance.
-This makes it a strong fit for hospitality businesses that require formal testing, certification, and a structured learning path.
+The platform provides access to a massive library of over 1 million ready-to-use questions and hundreds of customizable, expert-taught courses on topics like OSHA and HIPAA.
+This makes it a strong fit for hospitality businesses that require formal testing, certification, and structured learning paths.

-The system is known for its drag-and-drop course builder and AI-assisted content creation, allowing users to quickly generate training materials or import existing content such as documents, PDFs, and videos.
-ProProfs offers mobile-friendly learning, supporting hospitality teams with field or multi-location staff who need on-the-go access.
+The system is known for its drag-and-drop course builder, allowing users to create courses from scratch or import existing content such as documents, PDFs, and videos.
+ProProfs also offers AI-powered course creation, enabling rapid development of training materials.
+Its mobile-friendly design supports on-the-go learning, which is valuable for hospitality teams working across multiple locations or shifts.

 Pricing